Dre Campbell Farm

 How to Get Rid of Sooty Mold Naturally

-If you have an infestation of aphids, you’re likely going to have sooty mold as well.
+If you have an infestation of aphids, you’ll likely have sooty mold.

-The good news is that there are natural ways to go about remedying the issue.
+The good news is that there are natural ways to remedy the issue.
 Below, we’ll look at how to treat sooty mold organically.

 1. Crop Rotation

 One thing you can do to avoid sooty mold is to rotate your crops.
-This is an effective means of managing certain plant diseases.
+Crop rotation is an effective means of managing certain plant diseases.

 2. Repellent Plants

 You can also try repellent plants.
-These are plants that work at repelling the insects that produce the honeydew sooty mold needs to thrive.
+These plants work at repelling the insects that produce the honeydew sooty mold needs to thrive.

 Some good options include marigold, lavender, nasturtium, mint, basil, and thyme.
 Plant them around plants that are prone to getting affected by sooty mold.